Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 Funnel reports are an easy visual aid to use in presentations to stakeholders and team members alongside your metrics and KPIs, helping you get buy-in for future optimization work and showcase your successful projects.
 There’s nothing quite like seeing a big red ‘drop-off’ alert to inspire people to take action.

-Conversion funnels help you get a clearer understanding of the user behavior across your website, but you can supercharge the analysis by using funnels in combination with other user experience tools.
+At this point, it goes without saying that conversion funnels give you a clearer understanding of the user behavior across your website—but you can supercharge the analysis by combining funnels with other complementary tools.

 1. See what’s happening between events and pages

-After you’ve identified problematic high-exit pages and roadblocks in your conversion funnel, you can take a more in-depth look at what users are interacting with right before they drop off by using heatmaps and session recordings.
+After identifying problematic high-exit pages and roadblocks in your conversion funnel, you can use product experience insights alongside your funnel analysis to get a more in-depth look at what users interact with right before they drop off.
+Two great ways to get this much-needed context?
+Heatmaps and session recordings.

 Heatmaps

-Heatmaps will record and aggregate user clicks, mouse movement, and scrolls, allowing you to see which elements were clicked (or ignored) and how far down the page users scrolled.
+Heatmaps record and aggregate user clicks, mouse movements, and scrolls, allowing you to see which elements were clicked (or ignored) and how far down the page users scrolled.

-Placing a heatmap on your high-exit pages might help you spot problematic elements on it, such as broken links and unseen CTAs.
+Placing a heatmap on your high-exit pages helps you spot problematic elements, such as broken links and unseen CTAs causing users to drop off.

 Session recordings

-Session recordings are renderings of individual user sessions on your website, and will help give more detail to the insights you get from heatmaps.
+Session recordings are renderings of individual user sessions on your website, and will help give more context to your heatmap insights.

-Focus on your high-exit pages and watch how people browse to get there, scroll through content, and interact with buttons before they leave your website.
-Spotting any issues they encounter helps you empathize with their journey, and get some of the visual data needed to design for better UX and funnel visitors further down your site.
+Focus on your high-exit pages and watch how people browse, scroll through content, and interact with buttons before they leave your website.
+Spotting any issues they encounter helps you empathize with their journey, and gives you the data needed to improve your UX design and guide visitors deeper into your site.

 2. Find out what’s going on by surveying visitors on the page

-The additional analytics data from heatmaps and recordings will have given you a few hypotheses for UX improvements and design changes.
-You can experiment with design changes through A/B testing at this stage, but there’s one key insight that’s still missing: feedback from your users.
+The additional analytics data from heatmaps and recordings will give you a few hypotheses for UX improvements and design changes.
+You can experiment with design changes through A/B testing at this stage (and use funnel comparisons to see how these improvements perform against your old flows), but there’s one key insight that’s still missing: feedback from your users.

 Qualitative data from on-page surveys and feedback is an invaluable part of funnel analysis.
 Instead of making assumptions and guesses about why visitors bounce and don’t convert, you can simply talk to your users and let them tell you why.